 The first large-scale, longitudinal study of its type in the Netherlands has found that structured music lessons significantly enhance children’s cognitive abilities – particularly around inhibition, planning and verbal intelligence and therefore their academic achievement.
-The study involved 147 in primary schools over two-and-a-half years.
+The study involved 147 primary school children over two-and-a-half years.

 “Despite indications that music has beneficial effects on cognition, music is disappearing from general education curricula,” says Dr Artur Jaschke, from VU University of Amsterdam, who led the study with Dr Henkjan Honing and Dr Erik Scherder.
 “This inspired us to initiate a long-term study on the possible effects of music education on cognitive skills that may underlie academic achievement.”